gaelyn/TIL/ruby/guard_clauses.md

 end
 ```

-The line `return false if statues.count >= 3` will escape you out of the method if there is 3 or more statues in the statue array.
+The line `return false if statues.count >= 3` will escape out of the method if there is 3 or more statues in the statue array.

 In other words, it guards the rest of the code against the condition that there can't be
 more than 3 statues in the array.